-A majority of the posters and broadsides through a bequest from the Estate of Richard N. Tetlie.
-The posters are distinctive in that they were produced for circulation throughout Nazi-occupied Europe, including France, Belgium, Luxembourg, and the Soviet Union.
-The material not only provides evidence of familiar Nazi efforts to encourage racial ideologies, foster distrust of the Allies, and rally Occupied peoples to the Nazi war effort, but also offers a visual vocabulary that illustrates how Nazis manipulated the traditions, anxieties, and political dynamics of Occupied populations in the service of pacification, persuasion, and terror.
+A majority of the posters and broadsides convey the Nazi regime’s policies and ideologies to non-German speaking audiences beyond Germany.
+They were produced for circulation in occupied nations, including France, Belgium, Luxembourg, and the Soviet Union.
+The material provides evidence of familiar Nazi efforts to encourage racial ideologies, foster distrust of the Allies, and rally Occupied peoples to the Nazi war effort.
+They also reveal how Nazis manipulated the traditions, anxieties, and political dynamics of Occupied populations in the service of pacification, persuasion, and terror.
 The collection also includes several posters from the Resistance movement, as well as Emrich’s written recollections and photographs of a 1945 exhibition of the posters at the Museum of Science and Industry in New York.

 In June 2016, Flaten Art Museum contracted the Midwest Art Conservation Center to complete a Detailed Conservation Assessment of the collection.
 Full conservation treatment is required before the collection can be actively used for exhibitions, teaching, and learning across a myriad of disciplines.
 Stabilizing, conserving, and digitizing the collection will ensure that this invaluable collection enhances scholarship and undergraduate research for generations to come.